keymetrics/keymetrics.github.io/docs/keymetrics/integrations.md

 The Slack integration allow you to receive exceptions and event notifications straight into a Slack channel.

 First you need to get the Slack URL, you need to setup an Incoming Webhook.
-More details on how to set this up can be found here: https://api.slack.com/incoming-webhooks
+More details on how to set this up can be found here: [https://my.slack.com/services/new/incoming-webhook/](https://my.slack.com/services/new/incoming-webhook/) or [https://api.slack.com/incoming-webhooks](https://api.slack.com/incoming-webhooks)

 Then go to the alert page of your bucket: